CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ### Semantics

-If a semantic has a dependency on another semantic, that semantic must be defined as well.
-Per-feature semantics specific to a feature type are prefixed with the name of the feature type. e.g. `POLYGON` for polygons, `POLYLINE` for polylines and `POINT` for points.
+Per-feature semantics specific to a feature type are prefixed with the name of the feature type. e.g. `POLYGON` for pre-triangulated polygons, `POLYLINE` for polylines and `POINT` for points.

 At least one global `LENGTH` semantic must be defined.
 If `POLYGONS_LENGTH` is not defined, or zero, no polygons will be rendered.